You’re three months shy of baby’s first birthday, and best believe those milestones are stacking up fast.

-Before we get started, let’s take a look at what other milestones your little one may be reaching this month.
+Before we launch into unbridled playtime, let’s take a look at what other 9 month baby milestones your little one may be reaching this month. 🎉

-Every baby is unique and develops at a different pace, but here are some of the things your 9 month old might be doing at this age:
+Keep in mind every baby is unique and develops at a different pace, but here are some of the things your 9-month-old might be doing at this age:

 - Crawling (and some babies may even be starting to walk)